hardcorefactions/hardcorefactions/README.md

 </div>

 ## 🤔 Who am I?
 Hello!
 I'm **jsexp**, a Developer and System Administrator with experience in **Minecraft client and plugin development**.
-I enjoy working on innovative projects and optimizing systems for better performance.
+I enjoy working on innovative projects and optimizing systems for better performance and security related themes.
+I'm really into it!
 If you're interested in **Minecraft development** or have any related inquiries, feel free to reach out to me on **Discord**!

 ## 🚀 Current Projects